atagulalan/misago-privacy-policy-examples/PRIVACY-POLICY.md

 The Misago Forums located at the https://misago-project.org address are administrated and operated by Bob Bobertson, an Polish national located in Poland.

-The administrator may be contacted via an e-mail message sent to bob.bobertson@example.com or on the site where he is present as the [BobBobertson](https://misago-project.org/u/bobbobertson/1/).
+The administrator may be contacted by an e-mail message sent to bob.bobertson@example.com or on the site where he uses the account named [BobBobertson](https://misago-project.org/u/bobbobertson/1/).

 The site is served from the computers located in Frankfurt, Germany, and leased from the *Some Hosting Company* (https://somehostingcompany.com).
-Site data is also daily backed up to computers located in Dublin, Ireland, and leased from *Acertain Web Services* (https://aws.somewhere.com).
+Site data is also backed up daily to computers located in Dublin, Ireland, and leased from *Acertain Web Services* (https://aws.somewhere.com).

 ## Processing of personal data